lucee/lucee-docs/docs/03.reference/01.functions/directorydelete/_arguments/recurse.md

-delete content of the directory
+Delete content of the directory.
+Default is false.